 The process with M-Type Visa (Investment/Business) is done through the Cancillería de Colombia in Bogotá.
 Once your visa is approved, you can set up your Colombian ID card at your closest immigration office (Migración Colombia).

-The Colombian M-type business visa is issued for a maximum of three years.
+The Colombian M-type business visa is issued for one, two, or three years.

 - Valid original passport with at least two blank pages.

 - Good quality picture 3×4 cm, white background.

 - Updated company’s Chamber of Commerce showing authorized, subscribed and paid capital over 100 SMLMV ($100.000.000 COP / USD 27.000)

 - Certificate of creation of the company’s bank account.

 - Supports of the income to Colombia showing the capital amount reflected in the Chamber of Commerce as ‘Pagado’

 - Banco de la República foreign direct investment certificate.